rabbah/nimbella-cli/doc/README.md

   parameters: ${userid password}
 ```

-What is important is that the initial token `${` be placed somewhere where the YAML parser expects a subdictionary, the same rule as for file substitution.
+Leading and trailing whitespace is simply elided, so it takes at least two variables to indicate that you are doing multiple variable substitution and not simple symbol substition.
+It is important is that the initial token `${` be placed somewhere where the YAML parser expects a subdictionary, the same rule as for file substitution.

+**Note:** As with file substitution, multiple variable substitution can only be used where the configuration expects a subdictionary, and you can't add to it.

 ---